Glenn2341/Glenn2341/'Honest' Dynamic Site/readme.txt

 The website was originally hosted via Azure web services and an Azure SQL database sever.
 It is currently offline to avoid maintenance costs.

-These folders contain just files in which I wrote code. .Net project files, dlls, caches and other site files not included.
+These folders contain just files in which I wrote code. .Net project files, .vs, caches and other site files not included.